Godfrey Stillman Rockefeller: Early life

 Godfrey Stillman Rockefeller was born on May 1, 1899, and was the second son of William Goodsell Rockefeller (1870–1922) and Sarah Elizabeth "Elsie" Stillman (1872–1935).
 His paternal grandfather was William Rockefeller Jr. (1841–1922), brother of John D. Rockefeller, the co-founders of Standard Oil.
 His maternal grandfather was James Jewett Stillman (1850–1918), a businessman who was chairman of the board of directors of the National City Bank.
-He was a member of the Skull and Bones society and graduated from Yale University in 1921.
+He was a member of the Scroll and Key society and graduated from Yale University in 1921.

 Career

-Rockefeller served as a second lieutenant in World War One and served as a lieutenant colonel during World War Two.
+Rockefeller served as a second lieutenant in World War I and served as a lieutenant colonel during World War II.
 He was partner in Clark, Dodge & Company; stockholder in the Enterprise Development Corporation; chairman of the Cranston Print Works; director of Benson & Hedges; trustee of the Fairfield Foundation; and had been a director of Freeport-McMoRan since December 1931.